 The evaluation method is a self declaration of the organization, therefore it is a first-party conformity assessment.
 The organizations rate themselves and indicate to which degree they fulfill the the requirements on basis of the defined criteria (see Appendix A).
 To assure traceability and plausibility of the self declaration, organizations have to describe for every positively rated question how it is concretely implemented in the organization.
 They have to be able to proof this with evidences on demand.
 Additionally the declarations are validated by a qualified validator (requirements see Appendix B) whether the descriptions made in the self declaration are complete, plausible and consistent.
+Deviations from the questions may be possible to a certain extent if they are compensated for by appropriate and acceptable measures that address the risk in a comparable way in accordance with the safety objective.
+It is up to the validators or auditors to assess the appropriateness and comparability.
 Only if the validator approves this the question is positively accepted by the scheme.
 To assure a neutral evaluation, the self declarations are anonymized for the validator, therefore it is not known which declaration relates to which organization.
 If a declaration is incomplete or unclear, there is the possibility to ask questions back to the validated organization.
 The organization then has two weeks to amend and clarity its declaration in order to assure its positive acceptance by the validator.
 An additional grace period of a maximum of two weeks can be granted once.
 Should the required answer not be given or the clarification should not be of the required quality, the question is not positively counted.
 Later clarifications can only be done as a completely new risk rating run.
 In order to additionally increase the quality and assurance level of the self declaration, the rated organizations oblige themselves to accept to provide evidences to the validating company or a third party auditor in case of a (random) surveillance/control audit.
 The rated organizations must therefore anytime be ready and able to provide on request evidences for all aspects of its self declaration.
 On basis of the validated self declaration the B rating is calculated.
 The rating is stored in the KSV1870 database.
 If the validated organization has requested and qualified for the label, it is issued accordingly.